+Strategy 1.
 Provide leadership and coordination to guide implementation and facilitate agency alignment.

-- 1.1 Convene a leadership forum to facilitate the development and alignment of agency efforts to achieve Plan goals. - Establish a leadership forum that is fully inclusive of all agencies, Tribes and partner organizations engaged in wildland fire management to facilitate cross-organization coordination to achieve Plan goals. - Develop a 5-year implementation plan in collaboration with those organizations with the authority to implement actions in support of the plan that sets priorities and identifies resources to carry out implementation. - Establish an accountability matrix for goals and strategies among various organizations and partners. - Initiate policy discussions that elevate post-fire recovery planning and implementation. - 1.2 Assign the WFAC the responsibility of providing advice on risk planning, prioritizing mitigation resources, and facilitating stakeholder engagement. - Provide specific tasks to the WFAC to invigorate their role in providing guidance related to hazard and risk planning, wildfire mitigation and plan implementation.
+- 1.1 Convene a leadership forum to facilitate the development and alignment of agency efforts to achieve Plan goals. - Focus on: - Establishing visible leadership forums to facilitate cross-agency coordination to achieve Plan goals. - Those organizations in Washington state who have; the authority to implement actions in support of the plan; and the resources to carryout implementation. - Initiating policy discussions that elevate post-fire recovery planning and implementation. - 1.2 Assign the WFAC the responsibility of providing advice on risk planning, prioritizing mitigation resources, and facilitating stakeholder engagement. - Focus on: - Invigorating WFAC's role in providing guidance in risk planning, mitigation and plan implementation. - 1.3 Establish regional and local coordinating capacity.